RuleBasedIntegration/RuleBasedIntegration.github.io/usingRubi.md

 <div class="centertext"> $$\frac{2 \left(a+b \sqrt{x}\right)^{d+2}}{b^2 (d+2)}-\frac{2 a \left(a+b \sqrt{x}\right)^{d+1}}{b^2 (d+1)}$$ </div>

+The statistics provide the following information

+- `"Steps"`: the number of steps used to integrate the expression.
+- `"NumerOfRules`": the number of distinct rules used.
+- `"InputLeafCount"`: the leaf count size of the input expression.
+- `"OutputLeafCount"`: the leaf count size of the found antiderivative.
+- `"Ratio"`: the rule-to-size ratio of the integration, i.e. the quotient of `"NumberOfRules"` and `"InputLeafCount"`.
+- `"Rules"`: the rule-numbers of the distinct rules used.

 The statistics include a measure of the difficulty integrating an expression based on the number of distinct rules divided the leaf count size of the expression.

 Each entry in the `Stats` can be accessed easily by either viewing the `InputForm` of the `Stats` ouput, or using accessor